Integrated marketing campaigns: How drive engagement and revenue across multiple channels

 This strategy is important because it takes, on average, 6 separate touchpoints for someone to purchase a product—and for the sake of brand recall, you want those touchpoints to feel similar.

 Chart illustrates how, through design, copy, and calls to action, integrated marketing unifies multiple channels in a single campaign.
+The purpose of the image is to visualize an integrated marketing campaign.

 Integrated marketing creates clarity for your audience because all parts of a campaign are aligned and unique to your brand.
 Whether someone is watching a video on YouTube, reading an email, or visiting a physical store, they’re able to follow—and connect with—a thread of consistency throughout.